-- Are familiar and recognizable to this person - Match this person's history, preferences, expectations, culture - Are in the normal, expected place for this person a.
-Does the room look like a room this person would recognize or expect; for example, does the bathroom look normal or NO YES like this person's bathroom in the past? b.
+- Are familiar and recognizable to this person - Match this person's history, preferences, expectations, culture - Are in the normal, expected place for this person

+The in the normal, enperted place for this person a.
+Does the room look like a room this person would recognize or expect; for example, does the bathroom look normal NO YES or like this person's bathroom in the past? b.
 Do objects look normal; for example, the bathtub, dishes, toilet?
 NO YES c.
 Are tasks performed in the room where that task is normally performed; for example, hair combed in the bedroom NO YES rather than the living room? d.
 Are objects in normal, expected places?
 NO YES e.
 When an object doesn't look normal, is it because it is dangerous or distressing and has been disguised; for example, NO YES does the door lock or an elevator button look like the center of a flower in a picture?
 Comments: